 A number of people have been asking about ice baths lately, possibly due to the visibility successful marathoners such as Paula Radcliffe and Meb Keflezighi have brought to the practice.
 The general theory behind this cold therapy is that the exposure to cold helps to combat the microtrauma (small tears) in muscle fibers and resultant soreness caused by intense or repetitive exercise.

 The ice bath is thought to constrict blood vessels, flush waste products and reduce swelling and tissue breakdown.
 Subsequently, as the tissue warms and the increased blood flow speeds circulation, the healing process is jump-started.
 The advantage of an ice bath submersion is that a large area of intertwined musculature can be treated, rather than limiting the cold therapy to a concentrated area with a localized ice pack.

-- DO: Recognize that each individual will have his or her own cold threshold.
-Play within your personal comfort zone, and consider investing in booties (toe warmers made of wetsuit material) as your toes are likely the most sensitive body part to be submerged.
+Recognize that each individual will have his or her own cold threshold.
+Play within your personal comfort zone and consider investing in booties (toe warmers made of wetsuit material) as your toes are likely the most sensitive body part to be submerged.

-- DON'T: Overexpose!
-At the recommended temperature range above, 6 to 8 minutes should be sufficient.
+Overexpose!
+At the recommended temperature range noted previously, 6 to 8 minutes should be sufficient.
 Unless supervised or you have history with ice baths, do not exceed 10 minutes.

-- DON'T: Assume 54 to 60 degrees or bust.
-Cool water (say, 60 to 75 degrees) can still be beneficial—as can active recovery (very light exercise to facilitate blood flow to musculature)
+Assume 54 to 60 degrees or bust.
+Cool water (say, 60 to 75 degrees) can still be beneficial—as can active recovery (very light exercise to facilitate blood flow to musculature).

-- DON'T: Rush to take a warm shower immediately after the ice bath.
+Rush to take a warm shower immediately after the ice bath.
 The residual cooling effect and gradual warming are ideal.
-Consider initial warming options of a sweatshirt, blanket and/or warm drink... but DO take the shower if you are unable to warm yourself.
+Consider initial warming options of a sweatshirt, blanket and/or warm drink...
+But DO take the shower if you are unable to warm yourself.